philipp-schuetz/tree-growth-simulator/README.md

 The API provides a web interface for generating the tree models.
 A local installation of the tree-growth-simulator is therefore not required.
 </br>
-Visit the API docs here: [https://tgs.philippschuetz.com/docs](https://tgs.philippschuetz.com/docs)
+Visit the API docs here: [https://tgs.philippschuetz.com/docs](https://tgs.philippschuetz.com/docs) (this instance is no longer maintained)
 </br>
 You can also host a version of the API yourself with Docker.
 Build the image with `docker build -t tgs-img .` and run the container with `docker run -p 80:80 tgs-img`.
 After the container is started, the docs can be accessed here: [http://127.0.0.1/docs](http://127.0.0.1/docs)